Local plan monitoring

 The information contained in the survey comes from development management records, site surveys and other council records.
 We have made every effort to ensure the accuracy of the information in the document but we cannot accept any responsibility for any errors or omissions.

-Town centres and retail audit
+Town centres and retail audit (Historic)

 We carry out a comprehensive audit of retailing activity within South Gloucestershire annually which includes:

-- town centres
+- designated town centres

 - edge of centre and out of centre locations

 The purpose of the audit is to monitor the range of retail activities, type and make up of shops currently trading in our district.
 It provides the data for us to monitor indicators relating to retail activity and review our planning policies.
-This will help us to ensure that residents have convenient access to a range and choice of services in a manner consistent with the concept of sustainable development.

-Residential land survey
+Residential land survey (Historic)

 We conduct an annual survey of sites that are potentially available for housing development.
 The survey covers ‘large’ sites that have been identified for residential use as a result of one of the following: